 Creating is fun, photography is hard, but now that I have them all photographed I will get them measured and listed in my Etsy store tomorrow.
 So far I am making them to fit a 6.5 inch wrist (mine), but I’d be happy to make them in custom colors or lengths, call or email me with your ideas!
 Here are a few pictures to whet your appetite…

 I apologize for the phone camera shot but I wanted to to give you a hint of what I have been making!
 They are crocheted bracelets and necklaces.
 I am using glass, shell, some driftwood pieces I picked up in Oregon last Summer and all kinds of old charms and buttons!
 I will take some real pictures tomorrow and list them in my ETSY store.

 Gracie’s first sweater.
 Here is my M.O., before embarking on any project that requires measuring or knitting, I crochet a model.
 It is just a faster way for me to see what the pattern pieces need to look like.
 So, I found a free pattern to improvise on, this time from Lion Brand, and then I used different yarn and the wrong hook.
 I dunno why, that is just how I cook.
-Read the rest of this entry »
+Continue reading Sweater girl!→